sdebruyn/wercker-step-minify/README.md

 ## Versioning

-Minor version bumps contain new features or bugfixes.
-Major version bumps contain breaking changes.
+The version number consists of three numbers.
+A bump in the in the major version (first number) indicates breaking changes.
+A bump in the second number indicates new features.
+The third number is increased for bugfixes.

 ### New Wercker (*ewok*) infrastructure example (with Docker)